laurelin60/GE-Z-Backend/README.md

 # GE-Z Backend

+### Refactor in progress, the initial version was time-constrained (for WebJam) and we are rebuilding the backend
+>You can view the version submitted to WebJam [here](../../tree/a6de9cdc4de2bbde49d89e6c9b6d760331286244).
+(Technically this is one commit after we presented, but the only thing added was the pitch slides pdf)

 ## About

-GE-Z: an assist.org and California Virtual Campus parser
+GE-Z: an assist.org and California Virtual Campus parser.

 Currently works for articulated courses from community colleges to UC Irvine
 >Note: the parser does not guarantee 100% accuracy.
 If you run into issues please let us know :+1: